This article was originally posted in August 2018 and was updated in August 2019.

 3) They can work smarter, not harder, by spending time on what really drives results.

-Three main reasons store compliance rates drop are:
+The three main reasons for a drop in store compliance rates are:

 - Confusing instructions from head office